 Vice President, Volunteer coordinator

-Verona joined Dogs Without Borders as a foster, then a volunteer, now as the Volunteer Coordinator and Vice President.
+Verona joined Dogs Without Borders as a foster, then a volunteer, now as the Volunteer Coordinator and Vice President of the Board.
 She has Tiny Dogs at home, and when it comes to companions her motto is “the smaller the better”.

 On a weekly basis Verona is actively involved with the rescue of new dogs, updating the website, emailing & recruiting new volunteers, offering a pleasant customer service experience via social media messaging and running Saturday adoption fairs.

 Verona has adopted 3 DWB dogs and works as an actor and web developer, when she’s not totally distracted by rescue.

 Dr. Nicklaus Fox